 We are open to theoretical and empirical works and are eclectic with respect to methodologies (e.g., large-sample empirical work, small number comparative studies, field-based work), as long as they meet generally accepted standards for conceptual and analytical rigor appropriate for a premier academic journal.

 JIBP seeks to examine international business policy issues from a variety of lenses and perspectives.
 We encourage submissions from different underlying disciplinary approaches including international business, economic geography, economics, law, political science, and sociology.

-Although JIBP primarily targets scholars and researchers, the journal particularly values contributions that have concrete implications for policy decision makers at all levels of government, and executives in international and supranational organizations faced with public policy concerns.
+In line with our mission to publish the finest and most impactful research for better international business policy, JIBP particularly values contributions that have concrete research findings which have the potential of influencing policy debates at all levels of government and in supranational organizations.
 We therefore strongly encourage the submission of thoughtful statements on current international business policy controversies as a means of influencing the direction of further research and resolving the controversies.
-We also request that authors avoid using technical jargon and clearly spell out the implications of their analysis for policy debates.
+We also request that authors avoid using technical jargon and clearly spell out the implications of their findings for policy debates.